Primera División de Baloncesto: Current format

-Current 2023–24 season the league has 271 teams.
-Zaragoza is the city with most teams (9) and Valencia is the province with most teams (17).
-Club Baloncesto Solares from Medio Cudeyo (Cantabria) has three different teams in the league: Restaurante Los Arcos-CB Solares, CB Solares A and CB Solares B.
+Current 2025–26 season the league has 280 teams.
+Zaragoza is the city with most teams (10) and Valencia is the province with most teams (17).
+LogroBasket Club from Logroño, La Rioja has two different teams playing in Primera División de Baloncesto: LogroBasket B and LogroBasket U23.

 Latest seasons

 Andalusia, Ceuta and Melilla

-42 teams divided in three groups.
+48 teams divided in four groups.
 Competition known as Liga Nacional N1 Masculina.